Pedestrian Safety Tips

 Follow these tips to stay safe on Springfield streets:

-• Make eye contact with all drivers.
-Clearly demonstrate your intent to cross and cross only when vehicles stop.
+- Make eye contact with all drivers to clearly demonstrate your intent to cross.
+Then only cross only when vehicles stop in each lane.

 Are MORE crosswalks better?It depends.
 There is no easy answer and each potential site must be carefully studied so the benefits don't outweigh potential risks.

 Here are some of the potential risks that ought to be considered:

 • Studies have shown that pedestrians tend to have a "false sense of security" when using marked crosswalks and cross less carefully than they would at an unmarked location.
 This is especially true for children.
 Neighborhoods generally do not have crosswalks - unless a school or park is nearby.